HardisonCo/.github/international/vietnam/vn-health/hms-esr/index.md

 ## Integration Points

-This document outlines how HMS-ESR is integrated with vn_Health systems in Vietnam.
+This document outlines how HMS-ESR is integrated with vn-health systems in Vietnam.